 A consistent, rich devotional life is imperative for the health of every believer.
-A devotional consists of prayerfully meditating on scripture until the Holy Spirit shows you a way to apply that truth to your life.
+A devotional consists of prayerfully meditating on scripture and allowing the Holy Spirit to show you a way to apply that truth to your life.
 If you want to flourish in your life with God -

 it starts behind closed doors, with your bible

 Psalm 1 describes a believer with a rich, consistent devotional life in the Word of God.
-You’ll notice that as a result of chewing scripture (getting their daily bread) they GROW, FLOURISH AND BEAR FRUIT!
+Most scholars believe it was Ezra who wrote Psalm 1 - a man who was a theologian and BIG preacher of the scriptures (see the book of Ezra and Nehemiah.)
+You’ll notice that as a result of chewing scripture (getting their daily bread) the Psalm 1 Believer GROWS, FLOURISHES AND BEARS FRUIT!
 It says they “never drop a leaf” - meaning, there’s no dried up or withered parts of their life.
 Wanna be a fruitful person?
 Wanna flourish in life?
 It’s all dependant on your devotional life!
-That is, time spent with the Lord, in His presence and His Word.
+That is: time spent with the Lord, in His presence and His Word, and applying it to your life.

 /// Psalm 1 : 2 - 3 ///